michellejl/education_digest/README.md

 # education_digest / rememsee

+Site created as part of winter hackathon with HackPDX at Airbnb (December 2015)

-A way to remember facts for learning using imagery (.gif)
+A way to remember facts for learning using imagery

 Future Features: